enzyme/axiom/README.md

 Recipients are parts of your system that require knowledge of when a model is either successfully or unsuccessfully created, updated or destroyed after they have initiated the action.

 #### Reports
-Reports are containers that carry a message and optional associated details associated with the outcome of some event or action in your domain.
+Reports are containers that carry a message and optional details associated with the outcome of some event or action in your domain.
 For example, when a model failed to be created, a FailureReport can be returned with the details of what went wrong (eg: the user provided data that did not validate).

 #### Repositories
 Repositories are collections that allow the system to store and retrieve models.
 They are the layer that abstracts away the persistence of the models themselves, whether that be to a database, a file or simply in-memory.